 The astronomer Sir Fred Hoyle was born in Bingley, Yorkshire, England on June 24, 1915.
 He received a master's degree from Cambridge in 1939 and was elected Fellow, St. John's College, Cambridge in the same year.
 He rose to become Plumian Professor of Astrophysics and Natural Philosophy in 1958.
 He was a leading contributor in the discovery of how the elements from lithium to iron are synthesized inside stars.
 In 1997 he was awarded the Crafoord Prize by the the Swedish Academy in recognition of outstanding basic research in fields not covered by the Nobel prize.

 Professor N. Chandra Wickramasinghe was born in Colombo, Sri Lanka, on January 20, 1939.
 He studied astrophysics at Cambridge, where he was a student of Hoyle's.
 He received his Ph.D. in 1963 and an Sc.D. in 1973, and served on the faculty at Cambridge.
-He is now a Professor of Applied Mathematics and Astronomy at the University College, Cardiff, Wales.
+He later became a Professor of Applied Mathematics and Astronomy at the University College, Cardiff, Wales.
 He is an expert in the use of infrared astronomy to study interstellar matter.